 For the 2011/2012 study, seven approaches to the supervision of commercial nuclear power facilities were evaluated by the experts who responded to the questionnaire:

 Experts were asked about the use of different approaches in two specific cases and in the "usual" case.
 They were also asked to comment on the set of approaches used in each case – including, for example, whether there was a change in the approaches used and what made the set of approaches more or less effective.

 In addition, the CNRA at its June 2012 meeting held an in-depth Special Topical Discussion on the Characteristics of an Effective Regulator and suggested further development of the topic.
 At its next meeting in December 2012, CNRA agreed that a Regulatory Guidance Report – a Green Booklet – should be developed on the topic.
 CNRA asked that there be good coordination and appropriate feedback between the work on Regulatory Approaches and the development of the Characteristics of an Effective Regulator Green Booklet – as there are connections and possible synergies between the two topics.

-The workshop will include presentations of the findings of the Regulatory Approaches and Characteristics of an Effective Regulator and discussions on:
+The workshop included presentations of the findings of the Regulatory Approaches and Characteristics of an Effective Regulator and held discussions on: